 18.4 If no Director is willing to act as chairman, or if no Director is present within fifteen minutes after the time appointed for holding the meeting, the members present and entitled to vote shall choose one of their number to the chairman of the meeting.

 18.5 The Chairman may, with the consent of ay meeting at which a quorum is present (and shall if so directed by the meeting), adjourn the meeting, from time to time and from place to place, but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.
-When a meeting is adjourned fortwenty- one (21) days or more thirty days or more, notice of the adjourned meeting shall be given as in the case of an original meeting.
-When a meeting is adjourned for less than twenty-one (21) days then notice of the adjourned meeting shall be given by advertisement in terms of article 161Save as aforesaid it shall not be necessary to give any notice of an adjournment or of the business to be transacted at an adjournment meeting.
+When a meeting is adjourned for thirty days or more, notice of the adjourned meeting shall be given as in the case of an original meeting. .Save as aforesaid it shall not be necessary to give any notice of an adjournment or of the business to be transacted at an adjournment meeting.

 18.6 Corporations Acting By Representatives at Meetings